Urinary tract pain constantly. Causes of bladder pain in women

 6. 6.
 Physical injuries - bruises, cuts, concussions.

 To relieve pain, two types of therapy can be carried out - symptomatic and etiotropic.
-Symptomatic therapy affects all unpleasant symptoms, but will not affect the causes, after a course of medication, the pain will return again.
-Etiotropic therapy is aimed at the causes and will help to deal with the disease once and for all.
+Symptomatic therapy affects all unpleasant symptoms, but will not affect the causes; after a course of medication, the pain will return again.
+Etiotropic therapy is aimed at the causes and will help deal with the disease once and for all.

 First aid at home